High-energy cosmic neutrinos as a probe of the vector mediator scenario in light of the muon $g-2$ anomaly and Hubble tension: Introduction

-As is well known, gauging the lepton number combination $L_{\mu}-L_{\tau}$ is anomaly free.
-It is is also experimentally challenging to probe given that its main effects are to modify the interactions of unstable charged leptons and neutrinos.
+As is well known, gauging the lepton number combination $L_{\mu}-L_{\tau}$ is anomaly free~\cite{He:1990pn,He:1991qd}.
+It is also experimentally challenging to probe given that its main effects are to modify the interactions of unstable charged leptons and neutrinos.
 Intriguingly, this combination of gauged lepton numbers can both explain $(g-2)_{\mu}$ and be consistent with the constraints from null experiments~\cite{Altmannshofer:2014cfa,Altmannshofer:2014pba,Bauer:2018onh}.
-In principle, this scenario can be tested at NA64$\mu$, the European Spallation Source, and DARWIN~\cite{Amaral:2021rzw}.
+In principle, this scenario can be tested at NA64$\mu$, the European Spallation Source, DARWIN~\cite{Amaral:2021rzw}, the Missing Muon Momentum (${\rm M}^{3}$) experiment at Fermilab~\cite{Kahn:2018cqs}, and the High Luminosity-LHC~\cite{Galon:2019owl}.

 This work focuses on a different probe of gauged $L_{\mu} - L_{\tau}$, involving only neutrinos.
 We study the current and future sensitivity of the IceCube neutrino telescope to such new gauge interactions, by examining in detailed the modifications to the spectrum of high-energy cosmic events~\cite{Ioka:2014kca,Ng:2014pca}.
-Such interactions can also alleviate the tension in Hubble parameters between the local value and cosmic microwave background (CMB) data, through delaying the neutrino free-streaming by self-interactions~\cite{Cyr-Racine:2013jua,Archidiacono:2013dua,Lancaster:2017ksf,Oldengott:2017fhy,Kreisch:2019yzn,Blinov:2019gcj} or adding the effective number of relativistic (neutrino) species~\cite{Weinberg:2013kea,Berlin:2018ztp,DEramo:2018vss,Escudero:2019gzq}.
+Such interactions can also alleviate the tension in Hubble parameters between the local value and cosmic microwave background (CMB) data, through delaying the neutrino free-streaming by self-interactions~\cite{Cyr-Racine:2013jua,Archidiacono:2013dua,Lancaster:2017ksf,Oldengott:2017fhy,Kreisch:2019yzn,Blinov:2019gcj} or adding to the effective number of relativistic (neutrino) species~\cite{Weinberg:2013kea,Berlin:2018ztp,DEramo:2018vss,Escudero:2019gzq}.
 We find that the data from IceCube and the Muon $g-2$ collaboration can be combined to yield a non-trivial determination of neutrino masses.
 Earlier work has also examined the impact of gauged $L_{\mu} - L_{\tau}$ at IceCube~\cite{Araki:2014ona,Kamada:2015era,DiFranzo:2015qea}.
 We also note that extended gauge symmetries (e.g., different baryon and lepton number combinations) may allow one to also connect to the LMA-Dark solution of neutrino oscillations for gauge boson masses in the range we are considering here~\cite{Farzan:2015doa,Denton:2018xmq}.
+We note that Ref.~\cite{Okada:2019sbb} commented on the connections between IceCube, Hubble tension, and muon $(g-2)$ in the $L_{\mu} - L_{\tau}$ model.